acgmohu/jeb-plugins/README.md

 ## Decode[Ctrl+Shift+D]

-auto decode the encrypted strings.
+Auto decode the encrypted strings.

 1. Add `-Djava.ext.dirs=./lib` to the start scrit, so jeb could load the jars.
 ```